- To The Reader

 They be the pangs, which part my love from thee.

 What said I?
 Love?
-Nay life: but not my love,
+Nay life: but not

 My life departs, my love continues still: